 This web page shows only a small excerpt of our Hyndley research.
-Another 180 words (13 lines of text) covering the years 1700 and 1701 are included under the topic Early Hyndley History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the years 1591, 1613, 1700 and 1701 are included under the topic Early Hyndley History in all our PDF Extended History products and printed products wherever possible.

 Hyndley Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hyndley has been recorded under many different variations, including Hindley, Hindeley, Hindle, Hyndley and others.

 Early Notables of the Hyndley family (pre 1700)